 4 tablespoons arrowroot

-5 drops essential oil (lavender works well)
+5 drops essential oil (preferably lavender)

 Skip the essential oil if you want a fragrance-free alternative